mindstorm38/portablemc/doc/API.md

 candidates are suffixed with `rc<num>`.
 Semantic versioning defines three cases when incrementing the version's numbers:

-1. Major number is incremented when incompatible *API* changes are made;
+1. Major number is incremented when API change, breaking older one;
-2. Minor number is incremented when new features are added to the *API* in a backward compatible manner;
+2. Minor number is incremented when API change without breaking older one;
-3. Patch number is incremented when backward compatible changes are made but no feature is added.
+3. Patch number is incremented when API doesn't change.

 The *API* is defined by all symbols publicly available to users of the PortableMC library, it is composed of all symbols (classes, variables, functions), modules and arguments that